About Maine Maritime Museum

 Indoors, visitors enjoy air-conditioned galleries with exhibits and hands-on activities for all ages.
 Outdoors, visitors can stroll through the country’s only surviving shipyard where large wooden sailing vessels were built to learn how the greatest wooden ships in the world were constructed.
 Many of the original shipyard buildings are preserved, giving guests a glimpse into the daily lives of the Percy & Small shipbuilders.
 The highlight of the Percy & Small Shipyard is the full-size sculpture of the schooner Wyoming, the largest wooden sailing vessel ever built in North America.Visitors can also enjoy a tour of the Victorian-era home of the Donnells, one of Bath’s shipbuilding families.

-On our waterfront, visitors can step aboard the newly restore 1906 schooner Mary E (launching in June 2018) to tour the vessel and learn more about her storied history.
+On our waterfront, visitors can step aboard the newly restored 1906 schooner Mary E to tour the vessel and learn more about her storied history.

 The museum’s working Boatshop keeps Maine’s wooden boatbuilding traditions alive and serves as a living exhibit, giving visitors an opportunity to see craftsmen at work.
 The Boatshop also offers a variety of workshops that teach traditional woodworking techniques.

 New in 2017, Into the Lantern: A Lighthouse Experience is a one-of-a-lind immersive exhibit that allows visitors to experience the sensation of standing at the top of a lighthouse through time-lapsed video projections featuring a panorama of the Gulf of Maine that changes with the weather and seasons.

 Younger visitors can explore the Pirate Playship, climb inside the human-sized lobster trap, take the wheel to captain a tugboat, and launch a wooden ship!